 On Friday, May 1, runners may pick up their packets at the Ephraim Village Hall just north of Wilson’s Restaurant on Hwy 42 from 1 - 9 p.m.
 (Packet pickup on race day is at Nicolet Bay inside the park).
 Participants will find Door County Half Marathon gear, shoe recycling, race information, park stickers and event passes for parking at Peninsula State Park as well as merchandise from Ecology Sports and Bay Shore Outdoor of Sister Bay and Run Away Shoes of Green Bay.

 On Race Day, packets may be picked up at Peninsula State Park from 8:00-9:30 a.m.
 Reminder…parking is limited in Peninsula State Park on race day.
 Please check the transportation and parking information sections of this site for more information.

 Arrival Times on Race Day

 Please Note: Drivers will not be able to drop off runners at the park.
 We offer shuttles for all runners who need a ride to the park.

 Medical personnel will be available throughout the course and a medical tent will be located at the finish line.
 Aid stations for the half marathon will be located near miles 1, 2, 4, 5, 6, 8, 9, 11 and 12.
-Aid stations for the 5k will be located at miles 1 and 2.
+Aid stations for the 5k will be located at the 1.5 mile turnaround.

 The Door County Half Marathon and Nicolet Bay 5K will be chip timed.
 Timing chips are attached to your bib.
 To ensure proper recording, wear your bib on the front of your torso.
 The chance of your chip not reading increases significantly if it is covered by clothing or worn on the side of your leg or your back.
-Results will be available after the race in the big tent in the Runners’ Concourse and online.
+Results will be available after the race in the big tent in the Runners’ Concourse and online here.